hhf112/moore-search/README.md

 Return          number of matches
 ```
 Performs classical boyre moore seach and determines shifts by the maximum of good suffix heuristic
 and bad character heuristic.
-Appends all matches found into container iterated by beg until specified matches are found or eof encountered
+Appends all matches found into container iterated by beg until specified matches are found or eof encountered.
+An atomic counter
+is polled between iterations for checking search count.

 ### parallelSearch: threaded search
 ```cpp